-- Preparing and fairly presenting the accompanying financial statements of Export-Import Bank of Trinidad and Tobago Limited (the Bank), which comprise the statement of financial position as at 31 December 2022, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising of significant accounting policies and other explanatory information; - Ensuring that the Bank keeps proper accounting records; - Selecting appropriate accounting policies and applying them in a consistent manner; - Implementing, monitoring and evaluating the system of internal control that assures security of the Bank's assets, detection/prevention of fraud, and the achievement of the Bank's operational efficiencies; - Ensuring that the system of internal control operated effectively during the reporting period; - Producing reliable financial reporting that comply with laws and regulations, including the Companies Act; and - Using reasonable and prudent judgement in the determination of estimates.
+- Preparing and fairly presenting the accompanying financial statements of Export-Import Bank of Trinidad and Tobago Limited (the Bank), which comprise the statement of financial position as at 31 December 2024, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising material accounting policy information and other explanatory information; - Ensuring that the Bank keeps proper accounting records; - Selecting appropriate accounting policies and applying them in a consistent manner; - Implementing, monitoring and evaluating the system of internal control that assures security of the Bank's assets, detection/prevention of fraud, and the achievement of the Bank's operational efficiencies; - Ensuring that the system of internal control operated effectively during the reporting period; - Producing reliable financial reporting that comply with laws and regulations, including the Companies Act; - Using reasonable and prudent judgement in the determination of estimates.

-In preparing these audited financial statements, management utilised the International Financial Reporting Standards, as issued by the International Accounting Standards Board and adopted by the Institute of Chartered Accountants of Trinidad and Tobago.
-Where International Financial Reporting Standards presented alternative accounting treatments, management chose those considered most appropriate in the circumstances.
+In preparing these audited financial statements, management utilised the IFRS Accounting Standards, as issued by the International Accounting Standards Board and adopted by the Institute of Chartered Accountants of Trinidad and Tobago.
+Where IFRS Accounting Standards presented alternative accounting treatments, management chose those considered most appropriate in the circumstances.